MjeedM/AI-Task-1-2/README.md

 ### Step 2
 Then I downloaded Ubuntu 22.04 LTS and Etcher.
 ### Step 3
-Using Etcher, I installed Ubuntu on a USB flash drive.
+Using Etcher, I flashed Ubuntu on a USB drive.
 ### Step 4
 After creating a bootable USB flash drive, I restart the computer, then I chose to boot from the USB drive.
 ### Step 5